 (2) Significance (10 points).
-The Secretary considers the significance of the proposed project by considering the likely utility of the products (such as information, materials, processes, or techniques) that will result from the proposed project, including the potential for their being used effectively in a variety of other settings.
+The Secretary considers the significance of the proposed project by considering the following factor:

+The likely utility of the products (such as information, materials, processes, or techniques) that will result from the proposed project, including the potential for their being used effectively in a variety of other settings.